 This Prize is awarded to a young researcher, under the age of 40, who is involved in innovative patient-oriented research in diabetes and/or its complications.
 Their work should demonstrate commitment to diabetes research leading to improved health outcomes for people with diabetes.

-In recent years, we have seen the emergence of a new type of communication around health issues where people directly affected by a disease become the focal point for the flow information.
+In recent years, we have seen the emergence of a new type of communication around health issues where people directly affected by a disease become the focal point for the flow of information.
 Social media, including personal blogs and exchange platforms such as Facebook, Twitter, etc. now play a major role in communicating health messages which, when conveying accurate information, can be a great source of inspiration and support.
-For people with diabetes this usually translates into the provision of peer information mostly regarding daily self-management, patient empowerment and rights.
+For people with diabetes, this usually translates into the provision of peer information mostly regarding daily self-management, patient empowerment and rights.
 The feelings of empathy, proximity and of being understood created by these channels are essential and demonstrate the success of such online platforms.

-It takes time, dedication and talent to provide accurate, frequently updated and interesting information in a format which is of interest to the readers.
+It takes time, dedication and talent to provide accurate, frequently updated and interesting information in a format that is of interest to the readers.
 IDF Europe would like to recognise this commitment by way of a Social Media Prize in Diabetes.